 This 4-year program provides degree-seekers with training in paramedicine.
 Students gain unique hands-on training and mentorship opportunities on their path to becoming EMTs.
 Courses cover trauma emergencies, pre-hospital pharmacology, cardiovascular and pulmonology emergencies, medical assessment, and special considerations and operations.
 This program is tasked with preparing students to take national and New Mexico EMT - Paramedic licensure exams.

-Programs at the University Of New Mexico - Valencia Campus
+University Of New Mexico - Valencia Campus

 While pursuing the emergency medicine associate's degree program, students are expected to participate in in-class training, clinical work and laboratory course components.
 Upon completion, students are encouraged to transfer credit hours to the University of New Mexico's EMS bachelor's degree program.